darkreader/darkreader/README.md

 - Click on the `Dev tools` button (in the bottom-right corner).
 - Click on the `Reset` button.
 This will remove any custom site fixes you may have.

-## Enable Dark Reader for all websites on Firefox
+## Enable Dark Reader for restricted websites on Firefox

 By default, Dark Reader does not work on some websites due to **security restrictions** enforced by Mozilla.
 The following instructions will guide you on how to bypass those restrictions.
 **Proceed with caution.
-This exposes you to a security risk if you don't know what you're doing.**
+This exposes you to a security risk if you do not know what you are doing.**
-**These settings will apply to all extensions; not just Dark Reader.**
+**These settings will apply to all extensions, and not just Dark Reader.**

 Step 1: change Dark Reader's settings.